AndyHydro/plasma-contracts/README.md

 We're working on improving these contracts with the newest research coming out (including adding Plasma Debit / XT / Cashflow).

-We're also looking to release our side chain implementation to allow for full local development
+We're also looking to release our side chain implementation to allow for full local development.

 ## Related

-[elphnetwork/elph-sdk](https://github.com/elphnetwork/elph-sdk) - Elph Javascript SDK to communicate with these contracts.
+- [elphnetwork/elph-sdk](https://github.com/elphnetwork/elph-sdk): Elph Javascript SDK to communicate with these contracts.

-[elphnetwork/block-explorer](https://github.com/elphnetwork/block-explorer) - Elph Block Explorer that shows the testnet using these contracts on Rinkeby.
+- [elphnetwork/block-explorer](https://github.com/elphnetwork/block-explorer): Elph Block Explorer that shows the Elph Plasma Chain testnet using these contracts on Rinkeby.

 ## Contributing